 Handling Anger in the Workplace

-All human beings experience anger at some point in their lives.
-It is important to learn to control one’s anger.
-In this seminar, through lecture, video and discussion, participants will learn strategies for dealing with anger-provoking situations and controlling their anger in a positive manner.
+We all experience anger at some point in our lives.
+It is important to learn to control our anger.
+Through lecture, video, and discussion, participants will learn strategies for dealing with anger-provoking situations and controlling their anger in a positive manner.